codeclimate/codeclimate-rubocop/config/contents/style/trailing_body_on_class.md

-This cop checks for trailing code after the class definition.
+Checks for trailing code after the class definition.

 ### Example:
     # bad